Ba 'Alawi sada: Origin

 It was only since 1700 AD they began to migrate in large numbers out of Hadhramaut across all over the globe, often to practice da'wah (Islamic missionary work).
 Their travels had also brought them to the Southeast Asia.
 These Hadhrami immigrants blended with their local societies unusual in the history of diasporas.
 For example, the House of Jamalullail of Perlis is descended from the Ba 'Alawi.
 Habib Salih of Lamu, Kenya, was also descended from the Ba 'Alawi.
-In Indonesia, quite a few of these migrants married local women or men, sometimes nobility or even royal families, and their descendants then became sultans or kings, such as in Sultanate of Pontianak or in Sultanate of Siak Indrapura.
+In Indonesia, quite a few of these migrants married local women or men, sometimes nobility or even royal families, and their descendants later became sultans or kings, such as in the Sultanate of Pontianak and the Sultanate of Siak Indrapura.
 The Sultanates of Sulu, Lanao, and Maguindanao as well trace their origins to Ba Alawi Sada.
 These Sultanates follow the Shafi'i school of jurisprudence.

 Genealogy

-According to Ja'far al-Labni, a historian from Mecca: "’Many of the Sayyids living in Mecca and Medina are the Ba'alawis, whose memory spread in Hadhramaut, and then they came from Hadhramaut to Mecca, Medina and other countries of Allah.
-These gentlemen are the ones who are handed over to preserve their genealogy, and they are known to the captain of the Sayyids in Mecca and Medina, and the captain of the Sayyids is none other than them in recent centuries.
-Their births are controlled wherever they are, and their names are enumerated, and their genealogy is preserved in the well-known way.
-Their genealogies are preserved in the manner known to them, in order to divide their revenues from endowments and the like.
-Other groups belongs to the Sayyid lineage, whether Egyptian, Levantine, or Iraqi, although there are many of them, they are not recognized at the same level because their genealogies are not set on a sound basis by the public, as some of them may have evidence that gives some doubt about the truth of their claim."
-This is in addition to the Sharifs of Mecca from the strong Qatadi clan and the Jammaz clan of Medina, who have always resided in the Hejaz and never migrated from the region.
+According to Ja'far al-Labni, a historian from Mecca: "’Many of the Sayyids living in Mecca and Medina are the Ba 'Alawis, whose lineage became well known in Hadhramaut before spreading beyond it.
+From Hadhramaut, they migrated to Mecca, Medina, and other lands.
+These individuals were entrusted with the preservation of genealogies and were well known to the Naqib al-Ashraf in Mecca and Medina.
+In fact, in recent centuries, the position of Naqib al-Ashraf in these cities has largely been held by members of the Ba ‘Alawi.
+Wherever they reside, their births are officially recorded, their names are carefully documented, and their genealogies are preserved according to established and well-known procedures.
+This systematic preservation of lineage serves, among other purposes, to ensure the proper distribution of revenues derived from endowments and similar sources.
+Other groups from different place also claim descent from the Sayyid lineage, whether Egyptian, Levantine, or Iraqi.
+Although they are numerous, many are not recognized to the same extent, as their genealogies are not regarded by the wider community as being firmly established, and in some cases the available evidence raises doubts about the validity of their claims.."
+This is in addition to the Sharifs of Mecca from the prominent Qatadi clan and the Jammaz clan of Medina, who have historically remained in the Hejaz and did not migrate beyond the region.